-Configure Knox Gateway for DataPlane and HDP
+Configure Knox Gateway for DataPlane

+DP Platform communicates with services on the cluster like DP Agents, Ambari, Atlas, Ranger, etc as well as DP Agents used by DP Apps (for example: DLM Engine for DLM and Profiler for DSS).
+To eliminate DataPlane communicating directly to all the cluster service endpoints, you can configure Knox Gateway as a proxy to your cluster services.

-DP Platform communicates with services on the HDP cluster like DataPlane Agents, Ambari, Atlas, Ranger, etc. If you are using TLS wire encryption on your clusters, you must configure Knox Gateway to proxy requests to and from DP Platform.
-If DataPlane uses proxying, then all DataPlane services need to use it to communicate with DataPlane.
+Note: If you are using TLS wire encryption on your clusters, you must configure Knox Gateway to proxy requests to and from DP host.

-This topic provides an overview of how to configure Knox Gateway proxy in your HDP cluster to work with DataPlane.
-Refer to the HDP documentation for details that might be applicable to your specific HDP configuration and setup.
+This topic provides an overview of how to configure Knox Gateway proxy in your cluster services for DataPlane communication.
+If you configure Knox Gateway as the proxy for communication, be sure all DP services are configured through the gateway.
+Refer to the Hortonworks Data Platform or Hortonworks DataFlow documentation for details that might be applicable to your specific cluster configuration and setup.

-• You will be configuring Knox Gateway proxy in your HDP cluster to work with your DP instance.
+You will be configuring Knox Gateway proxy in your cluster to work with your DP instance.